asimdm05/asimdm05.github.io/README.md

     .reset_index()
 )

-# Visualize
-# simple plot
 price_quarter_df.set_index('order_date').plot(
     kind='line', subplots=True, layout=(1, 1), figsize=(10, 5)
 )
 plt.show()

-# Based on the quarterly sales plot,
-# we can see that average total sales increased by the last quarter.
-# The year 2023 started with a drop in sales.

 # --- ggplot Visualization for Weekly Revenue ---
 !pip install scikit-misc